Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-auction.md

 Each parachain slot has a maximum duration of 2 years, divided into 6-month periods.
 More than one continuous period is a range.

-Bidders will submit a configuration of bids specifying the DOT amount they are willing to bond and for which ranges.
+Bidders will submit a configuration of bids specifying the SOLAR amount they are willing to bond and for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.

 > Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
 In this way, you pay for the parachain slot by forfeiting the opportunity to earn staking rewards.